João Vialle

-João Victor Dall'Stella Vialle (born 19 August 2002), known as João Vialle, is a Brazilian footballer who plays as a central defender for Athletico Paranaense.
+João Victor Dall'Stella Vialle (born 19 August 2002), known as João Vialle, is a Brazilian footballer who plays as a central defender for Polissya Zhytomyr.

 Club career

 Born in Curitiba, Paraná, Vialle joined Athletico Paranaense's youth setup in April 2019, from Paraná Clube.
 He made his first team debut on 3 May 2021, coming on as a half-time substitute for Giva in a 0–1 Campeonato Paranaense away loss against Azuriz.

 Vialle made his Série A debut on 9 December 2021, starting in a 1–1 away draw against Sport Recife, as his side fielded an alternative team.